Both my parents were factory workers, my father having been invalided out of the army during WWII after losing a leg.

 I’m a regular runner and outdoor enthusiast, I also enjoy rambling, scrambling, some climbing and cycling.
 I only take holidays in the UK, usually involving mountains or hills.
 I love all wildlife and I’m concerned that local habitat for many of our indigenous inhabitants is not lost.
 I’m also a vegan and animal rights campaigner.
 I’m working towards becoming as self supporting in terms of home grown or locally sourced produce as possible via my allotment.

-I stood in the 2015 General Election in Banbury and am proud to have been asked to fight again in the upcoming snap election on June 8th.
+I stood in the 2015 and 2017 General Elections in Banbury.
 I believe that the Green Party now has policies that can provide fair and sensible solutions to the wider issues in society as well as focussing on the environmental concerns.
 I also think that in years to come green issues will become unavoidably bound to everything we do as a society and only a party with a realistic grasp of that relationship will be able to deal with the problems that will be facing us over the next several decades.

 While other parties pay lip service to the idea of a green future, the Green Party allows such a concept to inform and evolve within its mainstream policies.
 I’m convinced that this is an essential element in world politics to ensure our future survival and prosperity as a nation and even as a species.